-The single-shot method has resulted in a two and a half fold efficiency gain, allowing dive teams to inject more starfish and cover more of the Reef during a single dive.
-However, increased efficiency between the two methods will always be dependent on the density of starfish.
-Where starfish densities are low, the efficiency difference between the two methods will be negligible.
+In addition to these two single-injection methods, multi-injections of sodium bisulphate are also endorsed for use in crown-of-thorns starfish control on the Great Barrier Reef.
+Single-injection methods can result in a two and a half fold efficiency gain compared to a multi-injection method, allowing dive teams to inject more starfish and cover more of the Reef during a single dive.
+However, increased efficiency between single and multi-shot methods will always be dependent on the density of starfish.
+Where starfish densities are low, the efficiency difference between single and multi-shot methods will be negligible.

 The prevalence of crown-of-thorns starfish is monitored through programs such as the Field Management Program, the Australian Institute of Marine Science’s long-term monitoring program and our Eye on the Reef program.